omines/antispam-bundle/CONTRIBUTING.md

 bin/serve-docs
 ```

 By default MkDocs binds to port 8000 and is thus accessible on http://127.0.0.1:8000.
-If you get a port conflict,
+If you get a port
-append the `-a` parameter for custom binding:
+conflict, append the `-a` parameter for custom binding:

 ```shell
 # Bind to localhost port 4000
 bin/serve-docs -a 127.0.0.1:4000
 ```
+On pushes to the `master` branch the docs are automatically released to https://omines.github.io/antispam-bundle/